China an unspoken focus as Biden woos African leaders | Law-Order

 Offering loans to Africa on the same scale as China has not been a viable option for the United States.
 Instead, U.S. officials stress an approach focused on facilitating private investment.
 Don Graves, deputy secretary of commerce, said this week that U.S. companies brought leading technologies and standards "as opposed to bringing in tens of thousands of our own workers," thinly veiled criticism of long-standing practices by Chinese companies that have angered Africans.

-Secretary of State Antony Blinken said on Tuesday the United States would announce investments for exchange programs for African students, and to support African entrepreneurs and small businesses.
-It's not all about economic sway - Washington has been alarmed by China's efforts to establish a military foothold on including on the Atlantic coast in Equatorial Guinea.
+Secretary of State Antony Blinken said on Tuesday the United States would announce investments for exchange programs for African students and to support African entrepreneurs and small businesses.
+It's not all about economic sway - Washington has been alarmed by China's efforts to establish a military foothold in Africa including on the Atlantic coast in Equatorial Guinea.

 For their part, many African leaders reject the idea that they need to choose between the United States and China.
 "The fact that both countries have different levels of relations with African countries makes them equally important for Africa's development," Ethiopia's U.N. ambassador, Taye Atske Selassie Amde, told Reuters.
 "However, it should be known each African country has the agency to determine their respective relationship and best interest."